jkempf42/kube-volttron/cluster-config/README.md

 MAC addresses and machine ids:

 - Get the MAC address of the network interfaces using the command `ip link` or `ifconfig -a`,
-- Check the product\_uuid cby using the command `sudo cat /sys/class/dmi/id/product_uuid`.
+- Check the product\_uuid by using the command `sudo cat /sys/class/dmi/id/product_uuid`.

 Kubernetes also needs specific ports to be free, see [here](https://kubernetes.io/docs/reference/ports-and-protocols/) for list.
 You can check which ports are being used with:

 	sudo ss -lntp

+Next, turn off swap on the VMs:

+	sudo swapoff -a
+	sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab

+You can test whether your configuration has worked by running:

+	sudo sysctl -a | grep <routing variable>

-Finally, we need to enable routing on both nodes by editing `/etc/sysctl.conf` as root and uncommenting `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` to enable routing on the host after reboot, if they aren't already.
+Next, we need to enable routing on both nodes by editing `/etc/sysctl.conf` as root and uncommenting `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` to enable routing on the host after reboot, if they aren't already.

 Then use the command:

 	sudo sysctl <routing variable>=1

 where `<routing variable>` is  `net.ipv4.ip_forward` and `net.ipv6.conf.all.forwarding` to enable routing in the running host.

 You can test whether your configuration has worked by running:

 	sudo sysctl -a | grep <routing variable>

+Finally, enable the bridge net filter driver `br_netfilter`:

+	sudo modprobe br_netfilter

+Edit the file `/etc/modules` as superuser and add a line with `br_netfilter` on it so the module will be reloaded when the VM reboots.

-### Installing and configuring the Wireguard VPN
+## Installing and configuring the Wireguard VPN

 Most of the pages with instructions for installing and configuring Wireguard on the